-Ocean Renewable Power Company's (ORPC) OCGenTM Module Mooring Project is investigating the design of a standard mooring system for hydrokinetic devices that will be moored below the ocean's surface and above the sea floor in reversing tidal environments.
+Ocean Renewable Power Company's OCGenTM Module Mooring Project is investigating the design of a standard mooring system for hydrokinetic devices that will be moored below the ocean's surface and above the sea floor in reversing tidal environments.
 Anchoring in fast water is not commonly performed, and standard anchoring systems for these conditions do not yet exist.
-The project includes hydrodynamic modeling of a buoyant OCGenTM module and subsequent development of a robust, effective, environmentally-friendly anchoring system for the module.
-The project includes the analytical models for a design of a mooring system for an OCGenTM Power System, verification of these analytical models using scale model testing; design, construction and deployment of an experimental version of the mooring system in the field; and monitoring of the performance and environmental effects of this deployed mooring system for a period of two months.
-The project enables ORPC to prove the technical and economic viability of a mooring system for fast water applications, and moved the OCGenTM Power System along the path from pre-commercial phase to an initial commercial production model that can be deployed in tidal streams to produce and deliver emissions-free, predictable, schedulable, and renewable electrical energy.
+The project includes hydrodynamic modeling of a buoyant OCGenTM module and subsequent development of a robust, effective, environmentally friendly anchoring system for the module.
+The project includes the analytical models for a design of a mooring system for an OCGenTM Power System; verification of these analytical models using scale model testing; design, construction, and deployment of an experimental version of the mooring system in the field; and monitoring of the performance and environmental effects of this deployed mooring system for a period of two months.
+The project enables Ocean Renewable Power Company to prove the technical and economic viability of a mooring system for fast water applications, and to move the OCGenTM Power System along the path from pre-commercial phase to an initial commercial production model that can be deployed in tidal streams to produce and deliver emissions-free, predictable, schedulable, and renewable electrical energy.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Ocean Renewable TidGen TM Power System \$10,000,000 FY10 MHK Technology Maine Power Company, LLC Commercialization Project Readiness Advancement Initiative FOA
+Ocean Renewable TidGenTM Power System \$10,000,000 FY10 MHK Technology Maine Power Company, LLC Commercialization Project Readiness Advancement Initiative FOA

-Ocean Renewable Power Company (ORPC) is conducting the TidGenTM Power System Commercialization Project in Cobscook Bay off Eastport and Lubec, Maine.
-Over three years and two phases, ORPC will build, install, operate, and monitor a commercial-scale array of three grid-connected TidGenTM devices.
-During the project's first phase, ORPC has built, installed, and is now operating the first TidGenTM device, interconnected with the Bangor Hydro Electric Company distribution grid with a 20-year power purchase agreement.
-ORPC is performing detailed testing and monitoring of the local environment, as well as all system components and subsystems.
-During the second phase, ORPC will build, install and integrate two additional TidGenTM devices.
-Together these three devices will form an integrated underwater array of three within a commercial-scale TidGenTM Power System, which will then continue to be operated, tested, monitored, inspected, and maintained for a period of one year after integration.
-The ORPC TidGenTM Power System Commercialization Project is expected to ultimately result in accelerated distribution of a commercial tidal-current based hydrokinetic system for reliable and costcompetitive delivery of utility-scale electricity with technology developed, manufactured, and deployed by a U.S. company in domestic waters.
+Ocean Renewable Power Company (ORPC) conducted the TidGenTM Power System Commercialization Project in Cobscook Bay off Eastport and Lubec, Maine.
+Over three years and two phases, ORPC built, operated, and monitored a commercial-scale grid-connected TidGenTM device.
+ORPC's TidGenTM device was interconnected with the Bangor Hydro Electric Company distribution grid with a 20-year power purchase agreement.
+ORPC performed detailed testing and monitoring of the local environment, all system components, and all subsystems.
+The ORPC TidGenTM Power System Commercialization Project is an important step toward the accelerated distribution of a commercial tidal-current-based hydrokinetic system for reliable and cost-competitive delivery of utility-scale electricity with technology developed, manufactured, and deployed by a U.S. company in domestic waters.